huz4f/huz4f/content/wiki/7 weeks.md

 - Blockchain
 - App Dev
 - Deep Learning
-- DSA
+---

-## Using python for Cybersecurity
+>### Python for Cybersecurity

+---
-## Blockchain creation, working and implemntation
+>### Creation of blockchain, working and use
-Learnt solidity and wrote an Article also
+Learnt solidity and learnt mechanism of blockchain by simulating blocks \
+Wrote an article and uploaded some code to Projects

+---
+>### Started App dev
+i had already started learning flutter for blockchain, made some basic apps also.

+>Will complete this one app and put it in projects.

+---
+>### Completed some courses on Deep Learning

+---
+>### Also studied about Data science

+---
+>Practiced Tensorflow and
+>